kennylomax/TutorialsAsCode/journeys/TutorialAsCode_0.1_Template/README.md

 # Tutorials as Code - A minimal template, to serve as an example starting point

-This is an example tutorial, to show how TutorialsAsCode can be used to write tutorials that contains:
+This is an example in TutorialsAsCode, to show how they can contain:

-- prerequisites that need personalising
+- personalized prerequisites
-- code samples
 - environment variables
+- code samples with respective file names,
-- click paths
+- click paths that are implemented by respective Karate Scenarios

 ## Prerequisites

 - You have installed Node (https://nodejs.org/en/download/)

 ## Set up

 Download, personlize then source your journey's setup:

 ```